omricundangan/AISteering-PCG-Simulation/README.md

 # AI Steering & Procedural Content Generation Simulation
+A basic simulation of AI navigating through a procedurally generated field of obstacles using steering behaviour.

 ## Gameplay
-A basic simulation of AI navigating through a procedurally generated field of obstacles using steering behaviour.
+This project serves mostly as a demonstration simulation; there is no player interaction when in Play mode.
 Properties of the simulation are changeable (such as # of agents and objects generated) by modifying the value fields in the Obstacle Generator and Game Manager game object fields.
 Properties about the agents are modifiable in their Prefabs.

 Red agents are travellers and attempt to navigate from the blue doorway on the right to one of the orange doorways on the left.
 If they cannot reach their destination in a specified amount of time they switch target doorways.